Habiganj Medical College: Location

 The college is located in the heart of Habiganj district town, Sunamganj and Sylhet in the north, Moulvibazar in the east, Kishoreganj and Brahmanbaria districts in the west.

 Administration

 General

 The College is administered by the Ministry of Health and Family Welfare.
 Principal is the Executive head of the college.
 He communicates and implements all the regulations of the administrative authorities.

 Academic Council

 Academic Council is the highest body of the college.
-Principal, Sheikh Hasina Medical College is the chairman.
-The Head of Departments of Anatomy, Physiology, Biochemistry, Pathology, Microbiology, Pharmacology, Community Medicine, Forensic Medicine, Medicine, Surgery, Gynecology & Obstetrics and all other full Professors are the members of the council.
+Principal, Habigabj Medical College is the chairman.
+The Head of Departments of Anatomy, Physiology, Biochemistry, Pathology, Microbiology, Pharmacology, Community Medicine, Forensic Medicine, Medicine, Surgery, Gynecology & Obstetrics and all other full professors are the members of the council.

 This body monitors and maintains control of the campus in order to ensure a smooth progress of the academic activities.
 It also refers the disciplinary matters to the Disciplinary Committee to take actions against those who violate any rule or regulation of the college.